rickkas7/LocalTimeRK/README.md

 An advanced scheduling mode was added in version 0.1.0.
 This allows complex schedules such as:

-- Every 15 minutes between 9:00 AM and 5 PM local time Monday - Friday, except on 2022-03-21, as it's a holiday.
+- Every 15 minute of the hour (between 9:00 AM and 5:00 PM local time Monday - Friday, except on 2022-03-21
-- Every 4 hours starting at 00:00:00 (midnight) other times
+- Every 4 hours of the day starting at 00:00:00 (midnight) other times

 This can either be specified in code, or it can be expressed in JSON.
 This allows the schedule to be updating using a Particle.function, for example.